Popular socialism (Central Europe): Other influences

 There are many similar movements, with possible influences from ideology in the region.
-One of them was Hapoel Hatzair, founded in 1905 by Ashkenazi Jewish immigrants to Palestine, which came mainly from the Central European and Eastern European regions.
+One of these was Hapoel Hatzair, founded in 1905 by Ashkenazi Jewish immigrants to Palestine, which came mainly from the Central European and Eastern European regions.
 Their ideology was defined by the main ideologue of the movement Haim Arlosoroff as Jewish popular socialism, a non-Marxist socialism within the nationalist ideology of Zionism.
 Friendly relations with Zionism were later emphasized by Czech President Beneš, who encouraged holding Zionist Congresses in Czechoslovakia and strongly supported the foundation of the State of Israel in 1948.
 The Polish National Workers' Party, which participated in the Centrolew coalition from 1930, was an ally of popular socialist parties in both Czechoslovakia and Yugoslavia, with whom the party closely collaborated.
+In Lithuania, there was the liaudininkai movement.
+They are similarly referred to as "Volkssozialisten" in German or "národní socialisté" in Czech.
+In 1922, it merged with the Peasant Union which had a more rural voter base and ties to the Republican Party of Farmers and Peasants rather than ČSNS.

 In the 1930s, Sudeten German Social Democrat Wenzel Jaksch represented German popular socialism (German: Volkssozialismus), as a faction of the German Social Democratic Workers' Party in the Czechoslovak Republic that participated in coalition governments along with Czechoslovak popular socialists from 1929 to 1938.
 His German nationalism within a social democratic framework was intended to be used as a weapon for democracy against Nazism, especially after Adolf Hitler's takeover of Germany in 1933 and rising popularity of the Nazi Sudeten German Party among Sudeten Germans.
 Jaksch's faction was criticized by social democratic internationalists in his party and abroad.
 Due to the rising threat from Nazi Germany in the late 1930s, Jaksch did not even refuse cooperation with Strasserism in a common anti-Hitler coalition.
-By 1938, his political faction had even come into conflict with Czechoslovak authorities, which included the ČSNS as a governing party.
+By 1938, his political faction had come into conflict with Czechoslovak authorities, which included the ČSNS as a governing party.
 After German occupation and Jaksch's failure to represent Sudeten Germans within the government-in-exile in London, he was unable to prevent the expulsion of Germans from Czechoslovakia after the end of World War II in 1945.
 After 1957, Jaksch was a leader of the Federation of Expellees in West Germany, and also represented an ideological faction within the Social Democratic Party of Germany.